 Some of the Status Flags are cleared by writing a logical one to them.
-Note that, unlike most other AVRs, the CBI and SBI instructions will only operate on the specified bit, and can therefore be used on registers containing such Status Flags.
+Note that the CBI and SBI instructions will operate on all bits in the I/O Register, writing a one back into any flag read as set, thus clearing the flag.
 The CBI and SBI instructions work with registers 0x00 to 0x1F only.

-The I/O and peripherals control registers are explained in later sections.
+The I/O and Peripherals Control Registers are explained in later sections.